Anonymous VPN Review: Quick Expert Summary

 Anonymous VPN Speed & Performance

+First I ran a speed test without being connected to a VPN to determine my baseline speed.
 Then, I used the quick connect feature, which automatically connected me to the best server based on my location (I was connected to a server in Canada).
 Here are my speeds:

 And here are my speeds connected to a distant server in Australia.

-When I connected to the closest server to me (in Canada), my speeds only dropped by about 18%, which is pretty good — websites loaded in 1-3 seconds, I watch HD videos on YouTube without buffering, and it took me about 20 minutes to download a 10 GB torrent file, which is decent.
+When I connected to the closest server to me (in Canada), my speeds only dropped by about 18%, which is pretty good — websites loaded in 1–3 seconds, I watched HD videos on YouTube without buffering, and it took me about 20 minutes to download a 10 GB torrent file, which is decent.

 When I connected to a server in Australia, my speeds were only reduced by about 22%, but websites took up to 5 seconds to load, my HD YouTube videos took 5-7 seconds to start, and the same 10 GB file took around 40 minutes to download.